Jsumme1/shoppers-paradise/README.md

 * [Questions](#questions)

 ## Installation
- To use this app on your local machine, you will need to also install npm inquier, express and console.table which are not included on the GitHub link due to size.
+ To use this app on your local machine, you will need to also install npm inquirer, express and console.table which are not included on the GitHub link due to size.
 ## Usage
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company